-If you're looking for an air fryer you've probably come across the Philips Airfryer and Tefal Actifry, as these two brands are big news in the world of low-fat fryers.
-But which brand makes the better fryers, and are there other brands you should be considering?
-Read on to find out.
+If you're looking for an air fryer you've probably come across Philips Airfryers and Tefal Actifry, as these two brands are big news in the world of low-fat fryers.
+But which company makes the best fryers, and are there other brands you should be considering?

 - Actifry vs Airfryer - features compared

 Tefal was the first brand to launch a low-fat fryer – the Actifry – around 10 years ago, closely followed by Philips with its Airfryer.
 Both brands have released a number of versions since then.
-New models usually have minor changes like a different capacity or extra features.
-More recent launches claim to be faster than ever at cooking your food.
+New models usually have minor changes such as a different capacity or extra features.
+More recent launches are claimed to be faster than ever at cooking your food.

 Tefal Actifry models cost from £100 to just under £250.
 A higher price will get you a larger capacity for cooking – up to 1.5kg – and more advanced features, such as the extra cooking layer of the Tefal Actifry 2 in 1.
-Some new models have smart capabilities, so they can be controlled with an app on your smartphone.
+Some new models have smart capabilities, so you can control them with an app on your smartphone.

-Philips has fewer models in the AirFryer range and prices start a little higher, at around £150.
-The largest model in the 2017 range has a 1.2kg capacity, meaning you won’t get quite as many chips cooked in a batch as with the largest Tefal.
+Philips has fewer models in the Airfryer range and prices start a little higher, at around £150.

 Both brands' fryers use air that's heated and blasted around the inside of the appliance, along with a small amount of oil, to cook food.
 Actifry models have a paddle that turns food as it cooks.
-Does this produce better results?
 Check our air fryer reviews to find out if you need this feature to get evenly cooked chips.

-- Average test score - how well each brand's products perform in our tough tests.
+- how well each brand's fryers perform in our tough tests

-- How reliable it is - which brands last for longest without developing problems, based on feedback from owners.
+- which brands last for longest without developing problems, based on feedback from owners

-- How owners rate it - owners tell us if they are happy with their product, and whether they would recommend it to others.
+- owners' views on whether they're happy with their fryer, and whether they would recommend it to others

 Only logged-in Which? members can see our Actifry and Airfryer verdicts in the table below.
 If you’re not yet a member, join Which? to get instant access.

 But what about the lesser-known brands?
-While we don't have enough data to report individually on brands such as Breville, Delonghi and Salter, our feedback on smaller air fryer brands suggests that overall they are also quite reliable compared with other small appliances such as toasters.
+While we don't have enough data to report individually on brands such as Breville, Delonghi and Salter, our feedback on smaller air-fryer brands suggests that overall they are also quite reliable compared with other small appliances such as toasters.

-Some of these brands offer much cheaper air fryers, some costing as little as £60.
-There's no point paying less for a product that is next to useless though, and our tests have revealed that some cheaper air fryers are truly terrible.
+Some of these brands sell very cheap air fryers, some costing as little as £60.
+There's no point paying less for a product that's next to useless, though, and our tests have revealed that some cheaper air fryers are truly terrible.
 One model scored a pitiful 33%.
 Check our list of Don't Buy air fryers so you know which models to avoid.

 We asked Which? members about the issues they’d encountered with their air fryers, and the biggest problems were down to smaller parts breaking.
 The top three most frequent faults were:

-- 24% - Broken parts, such as buttons, power cord, handle or timer
+- 25% - broken parts, such as buttons, power cord, handle or timer

-The good news is that it's usually possible to replace parts such as a broken paddle can usually be replaced, so that if this problem occurs, it doesn't mean the end of your fryer.
+The good news is that it's usually possible to replace parts such as a broken stirring paddle, so if this problem occurs, it doesn't mean the end of your fryer.
 Tefal sells spare Actrifry paddles from around £6.50.